 Build an obstacle course for dogs!
 Describe the push and pull forces that are at work.
-This lesson will help familiarize your students with the contents of the LEGO® Education BricQ Motion Essential Set.
-We recommend taking some time before the lesson to show your students what's beneath the white tray, and to explain that the bricks are sorted by color.
-Students will find the building instructions books under the tray.
-They'll only need book "A" for this unit.
+This lesson will help to familiarise your pupils with the contents of the LEGO® Education BricQ Motion Essential Set.
+We recommend taking some time before the lesson to show your pupils what is beneath the white tray, and to explain that the bricks are sorted by colour.
+The pupils will find the building instructions books under the tray.
+They will only need book ‘A’ for this unit.

-- Review the online student material.
-Use a projector to share this material with your students during the lesson.
+- Review the online pupil material.
+Use a projector to share this material with your pupils during the lesson.

-- Make sure that you've covered the relevant concepts (i.e., push and pull) in an earlier lesson.
+- Make sure that you have covered the relevant concepts (i.e. push and pull) in an earlier lesson.

-- Consider the abilities and backgrounds of all of your students.
+- Consider the abilities and backgrounds of all your pupils.
 Differentiate the lesson to make it accessible to everyone.
 See the Differentiation section below for suggestions.

 (Whole Class, 10 Minutes)

-- Watch the student video here or access it via the online student material.
+- Watch the pupil video here or access it via the online pupil material.